xxzoltanxx/Balvan-Chat/readme.md

 ## Downloading as a prepackaged .exe file

-Head to [Releases]([https://pip.pypa.io/en/stable/](https://github.com/xxzoltanxx/Balvan-Chat/releases)) for a packaged windows binary.
+Head to [Releases](https://pip.pypa.io/en/stable/](https://github.com/xxzoltanxx/Balvan-Chat/releases) for a pre-packaged windows binary.
 There are no prebuilt binaries for Linux at the moment.

-The windows binary may not work on older machines, as it was built for my Windows 10 machine.
+NOTE: The windows binary may not work on older machines, as it was built for my Windows 10 machine.
 In that case please consult the next section.

 ## Installation and Running